cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 selected_features = ['SUPPLIER_LOCATION', 'LINE_NUMBER', 'ITEM_PRIME_ID', 'SHIP_POINT', 'RECEIVING_ONLY_PO', 'MILESTONE_2_meet', 'MILESTONE_3_meet', 'MILESTONE_4_meet', 'MILESTONE_6_meet', 'MILESTONE_8_meet','MILESTONE_9_meet', 'MILESTONE_10_meet']

-As seen in the above plot, Milestone_9_meet has the most important feature
+As seen in the above plot, Milestone_9_meet has the most important feature Next important feature is NIN_NUMBER, which is the line number in the supply chain network

 Figure4: Confusion Matrix